Area COVID-19 cases and hospitalizations continue upward trend

 COVID-19 cases continue to rise in the Three Rivers Public Health Department district.

-The health department, which serves Dodge, Saunders and Washington counties, reported Wednesday there have been 111 COVID-19 cases in the last seven days, and 213 cases in the past 14 days.
+The health department, which serves Dodge, Saunders and Washington counties, reported Wednesday there have been 168 COVID-19 cases in the last seven days (a weekly increase of 57 cases), and 288 cases in the past 14 days.

-Eight weeks ago, the health district was averaging 5-10 cases of COVID-19 per week.

 At the beginning of July, there were 15-20 individuals hospitalized due to COVID-19 in the Omaha-Metro Healthcare Coalition region.
-On Wednesday, Three Rivers reports 163 individuals are hospitalized due to COVID-19.
+On Wednesday, Three Rivers reports 178 individuals within the region are hospitalized due to COVID-19, 31 are on ventilators.

-The health department also has announced one new COVID-19-related death, an individual in their 80s.
-This brings the total number of COVID-19-related deaths to 137 in the health district.
+“We want to remind our communities that the pandemic is not yet over,” Terra Uhing, Executive Director of the Three Rivers Public Health Department said.
+“We urge you to continue to take precautions to keep yourself, your family, and your communities safe.
+Please get vaccinated if you haven’t already, wear a mask when needed, practice good hand hygiene, and social distance when necessary.
+Let’s get through this together."

 “The Delta variant is becoming more and more prevalent.
 Please get vaccinated, stay home when ill, and wear a mask and social distance as needed.
-Please do your part to keep your family and community members safe, our kids in schools, and our businesses open,” Terra Uhing, executive director of the Three Rivers Public Health Department, said in a prepared statement.
+Please do your part to keep your family and community members safe, our kids in schools, and our businesses open,” Uhing said.

 Three Rivers is pleased that the COVID-19 Pfizer vaccine, also known as Comirnaty, has received FDA approval for individuals who are 16 years of age and older.